-Policy evaluation provides needed evidence for governments to ensure that their agri-food policies address these challenges well.
+Policy monitoring and evaluation provides needed evidence for governments to ensure that their agri-food policies address these challenges well.
 Efficient policies clearly separate targeted measures that provide income support to farm households in need, from measures that support increased farm productivity, sustainability, resilience and overall profitability.

 Domestic support policies have changed over the years

 Countries have substantially altered their agricultural trade and domestic support policies over the past two decades.
 In some countries, support provided to farmers has become more decoupled from production – meaning that many farmers no longer receive payments for producing a specific commodity – and instead has begun to target environmental outcomes.
 But in some developed countries, support remains high and linked to production, while some emerging economies have also significantly increased policy interventions that distort production decisions.
 In both cases, support could have been better targeted atpublic services that benefit producers, consumers and society overall.